By Michael Lanza

-Sixty percent of permit reservations are available by lottery at recreation.gov/permits/445859 beginning at 12:01 a.m.
+For trips from April 28 through Oct.
+22, 60 percent of all trailhead quota permits can be reserved through a lottery at recreation.gov/permits/445859 beginning at 12:01 a.m.
 Pacific Time on the Sunday up to 24 weeks (168 days) in advance of the date you want to start hiking, with the lottery for each specific window of dates closing at 11:59 p.m. the following Saturday.
 For example, to start a trip between Aug.
-7-13, 2022, submit your application between Feb.
-20 and Feb.
-26. The weekly lottery ends in mid-May.
+6-12, 2023, submit your application between Feb.
+19 and Feb.
+25, 2023, and you will be notified of the result by 5 p.m.
+Pacific Time on Feb.
+27 and must accept it by March 2 or forfeit it.
+The weekly lottery ends in mid-May.

 You will be notified of whether you get a permit reservation within two business days after the lottery closes and will have three days to accept the permit or lose the reservation, at which point it becomes available at recreation.gov/permits/445859 on a first-come basis.

-Forty percent of wilderness permits are available for reserving online starting seven days and up to three days before the trip start date.
+The remaining 40 percent of trailhead quota wilderness permits become available for reserving online from seven days to three days before the trip start date.
 Find more information at nps.gov/yose/planyourvisit/wildpermits.htm.

 Plan your next great backpacking adventure in Yosemite and other flagship parks using my expert e-guides.